 What Information Is Included in a Background Check?

-Usually, the depth you go into with your reporting will depend on why you are doing the background check, to begin with.
+Usually, the depth you go into with your reporting will depend on why you are doing the background check.
 For example, if you are just trying to spy on an ex-boyfriend, you might not dig as deeply as if, say, you were doing a background check for employment at a high-level security firm.

 The most common background checks companies run today include:

 Most will contain general information about the person, including phone numbers and addresses associated with the person along with age and date of birth.
 It will also contain more detailed information, such as criminal and arrest records, employment history, and education.
 A few more items that can be included in a background check are: